JoshuaSFryer/3303-L4G5/README.md

 systems.

 ## Directory Structure
-- Binaries are located in /bin
+- Binaries are located in /bin.
-- Documentation such as diagrams are located in /doc
+- Documentation such as diagrams are located in /doc.
 - All source code is located in /src.
-The subdirectories follow a structure commonly used in Java programs, and particularly Android applications,wherein the directories spell out a reversed domain name (in this case, com.sysc3303).
+The subdirectories follow a structure. commonly used in Java programs, and particularly Android applications,wherein the directories spell out a reversed domain name (in this case, com.sysc3303).
 Within this domain package are packages for each of the subsystems, as well as commons, which contains classes used by multiple subsystems, and a Constants class.
-- Test files are located in /test, and its directory structure mirrors the one found in /src
+- Test files are located in /test, and its directory structure mirrors the one found in /src.